nextthingco/docs/CHIP_Pro-Docs/source/includes/_overview.md

 C.H.I.P.
 Pro is a breadboard-friendly and surface-mount-ready computer designed from the ground up to power the next generation of smart devices.

 This document provides technical details that will make integrating the C.H.I.P.
-Pro module into your designs a breeze.
-Along with technical specifications and basic guides to get you connected and working with software on the C.H.I.P.
+Pro module into your designs a breeze, along with technical specifications and basic guides to get you connected and working with software on the C.H.I.P.
 Pro.

 C.H.I.P.
 Pro's Features: